tearch-linux/TeaISO/doc/Manual-of-usage.md

 `mkteaiso -c <Template name>`

-After that, one directory with the name of the `<Template name>` will be created, based on the [profile distro definitons](porting-distribution.rst) and [profile format](creating-profile.rst).
+After that, one directory with the name of the `<Template name>` will be created, based on the [profile "distro" definitions](porting-distribution.rst) and [profile format](creating-profile.rst).

 You must tune the contents of the directory profile before produce the ISO image.
+For that get into the `<Template name>` directory just created and edit each file using the [Teaiso technology directives](Teaiso-technology.md).

 #### Making the ISO image

-To produce a ISO image file based on your directori profile, you must run the following command:
+To produce a ISO image file based on your directory profile, you must run the following command:

 `mkteaiso -c <absolute path of the created profile directory>`

 Using your customized profile you can change the name of the profile directory to handle various flavours.

-A brieft example of making quick iso its provided at the [starting-use-case.md](starting-use-case.md)
+A brief example of making quick ISO its provided at the [starting-use-case.md](starting-use-case.md#customization-example)

 #### Debug your process

 You can just run the command and will provide standard out of the progress, also a log file is send to the `/var/log/teaiso.log` file.
-Extra debug information can be optained by the `--debug` option.
+Extra debug information can be obtained by the `--debug` option.

 The process uses [stages to determine the progress](Teaiso-technology.md#stage-runlevels) of the creation, so in each one some task are performed.